 404.4.
 Each certified professional guardian and conservator or certified professional guardian and conservator agency shall conduct a criminal history check on any guardian or agency employees who come into contact with the person or estate of an incapacitated person prior to any contact.
-No guardian or agency shall knowingly allow an employee who has been convicted of a felony or has been adjudicated by any court or administrative agency of a having engaged in abuse, neglect or financial exploitation of a vulnerable adult or child to have contact with the person or estate of an incapacitated person. exercise reasonable care, skill, and caution in ensuring a background check is conducted on their own employees, other agents, and any employees of those agents, to the extent the guardian or conservator has delegated a power to such employee or other agent.
+No guardian or agency shall knowingly allow an employee who has been convicted of a felony or has been adjudicated by any court or administrative agency of a having engaged in abuse, neglect or financial exploitation of a vulnerable adult or child to have contact with the person or estate of an incapacitated person. exercise reasonable care, skill, and caution in ensuring a background check is conducted on their own employees, their agents, and any employees of those agents, prior to those persons providing direct services to the individual subject to a guardianship or conservatorship.